Sponsor Refugees support communities to resettle refugee families to their local neighbourhood and support them to build a new life in the UK.

 Key facts and figures

-- Since 2016, over 100 communities have welcomed more than 500 refugees through the Community Sponsorship scheme.
+- Since 2016, over 350 communities across the UK have welcomed more than 600 refugees through the Community Sponsorship scheme.

 - Research by University of Birmingham found that Community Sponsorship contributes to more outward looking, open and inclusive communities, and more positive attitudes towards refugees.